SeanLynch1/leet_code_problem_45/README.md

 ## My inital Solution
 After solving LeetCode Problem 55 (Jump Game) and realizing the effectiveness of the greedy algorithm, I attempted to apply a similar approach to this problem.
 I used the same idea of making local optimal decisions at each index, but my implementation wasn't fully greedy.
 As a result, some indices could be revisited, leading to less efficient performance.
 My solution ultimately ranked in the 27th percentile for time complexity on LeetCode.

 While this approach was functional, I later realized that a truly greedy algorithm, which ensures each index is visited only once, could provide a more optimal solution.
-Below, I’ve included both my initial solution and the optimal solution that visits each index at most once.
+In this repository, I’ve included both my initial solution and the optimal solution that visits each index at most once.